Franco-Moroccan War: Background

 Shortly after the French invasion of Algiers in 1830, the Emir Abdelkader arose as the leader of the resistance.
-He called on Moroccan tribesmen of the eastern Rif Mountains to join his resistance, and he entreated the sultan to help him with military supplies.
+He called on Moroccan tribesmen of the eastern, mainly the great confederation of Beni Znassen, to join his resistance, and he entreated the sultan to help him with military supplies.
 Abd al-Rahman complied by maintaining a steady stream of horses, arms, and money flowing to him.

 In October 1842, after another defeat, Abd al-Kader fled with his followers from the territory of their fathers to Morocco.
 Abd al-Kader had for some time made the Morocco frontier the basis of his forays into Algeria.
 He could retire within the Moroccan territory without molestation.
 The French, in order not to be thus baffled, had at last advanced a strong division to that part of the frontier from whence he made his sallies.
 Generals Louis Juchault de Lamoricière and Marie Alphonse Bedeau fixed on their encampment on Lalla Maghnia.
 On 22 May 1844, El-Gennaoui, commander of the Moorish garrison at Oujda, summoned the French to evacuate Lalla Maghnia.
 On the 30th, the Moorish Qaid, unable to control the fanatic passions of the contingents assembled around him, gave way to fire into the French entrenchments.
 Lamoricière and Bedeau quickly defeated and dispersed them, with the Moorish troops falling back upon Oujda.
 On 15 June, the Moorish troops approached unnoticed, and fired upon the French troops, wounding Captain Eugène Daumas and two men.
 The Moorish chief declared that the frontier must be set back to the Tafna River, and in case of refusal it was war.
 The Governor-General of Algeria and French Marshal Thomas Robert Bugeaud wrote to El-Gennaoui insisting that the border be demarcated along the Kiss River, a position further west than the Tafna River, and threatening of war if Morocco would continue receiving and succouring Abd al-Kader.
 The Marshal was seconded by one of King Louis Philippe I's sons, the young Admiral François d'Orléans, Prince of Joinville, who was commanding the cruisers off the Moorish coasts.